 - Strengthen client relationships and loyalty to the veterinarian because pet owners get peace of mind knowing they can get a better and quicker assessment of their animal’s health issue(s) and gain more effective continuous veterinary care through online monitoring.

-- Allow veterinarians to be there for their clients without being on call 24-7, enhancing work/life balance.
+- Allow veterinarians to be there for their clients without being on call 24-7, enhancing work-life balance.
 I can customize the telemedicine hours my staff and I are available for consultation (usually a few hours before and after regular office hours).
-In fact, we’ve found 87 percent of symptom-analysis cases occur between 6 a.m. and 9 p.m.
+In fact, we’ve found 87 per cent of symptom-analysis cases occur between the hours of 6 a.m. and 9 p.m.